November 7, 2019

-Jan 2017: NRT and Chemical Engineering faculty Prof. Jessica Schiffman and ChE's Prof. Sarah Perry were awarded a UMass Faculty Research Grant to support their work on Electrospinning of Complex Coacervates.
+NRT and Chemical Engineering faculty Prof. Jessica Schiffman and ChE's Prof. Sarah Perry were awarded a UMass Faculty Research Grant to support their work on Electrospinning of Complex Coacervates.

 Announcing NRT-sponsored Travel Grant Award Recipients:

 Ryan Carpenter, a member of Prof. Jungwoo Lee's research group in Chemical Engineering, attended the Cell Plasticity within the Tumor Microenvironment Keystone Symposia on Molecular and Cellular Biology in Big Sky, MT in January 2017.
-Ryan presented his work on "Capturing Microenvironmental Regulation of Metastatic Dormancy ad Recurence" at a poster session as well as presenting a short "teaser" talk on his research.
-Ryan says of his experience: "The close-knit atmosphere allowed me to interact with the same people for the duration of the conference to share ideas and knowledge.
+Ryan presented his work on "Capturing Microenvironmental Regulation of Metastatic Dormancy and Recurrence" at a poster session as well as presenting a short "teaser" talk on his research.
+Ryan says of his experience "The close-knit atmosphere allowed me to interact with the same people for the duration of the conference to share ideas and knowledge.
 I developed several new connections from academic and industrial researchers interested in using our model systems to answer their own questions.
 In the future I hope to utilize these interdisciplinary collaborations to solve complex biological problems."

-Sunil Khandavalli in Prof. Rothstein's Mechanical and Industrial Engineering research group traveled to Tampa, FL in Feburary 2017 for the 88th Annual Society of Rheology Meeting where he presented a talk entitled "Gravure Printing of Non-Newtonian Fluids: The Effect of Shear and Extenstional Deformation."
+Sunil Khandavalli of Prof. Rothstein's Mechanical and Industrial Engineering research group traveled to Tampa, FL in Feburary 2017 for the 88th Annual Society of Rheology Meeting where he presented a talk entitled "Gravure Printing of Non-Newtonian Fluids: The Effect of Shear and Extensional Deformation."
 Sunil attended several talks on various topics including fundamental, rheological studies on materials systems such as colloids, polymer melts, wormlike micelles; processing behavior of materials in applications such as 3D printing; and dynamics free surface interfaces of fluids.
 He had the opportunity to network with other graduate students, faculty and industry scientists.
 Sunil remarks, "I received very useful comments on my work from the audience after my presentation."

 Also attending AIChE will be Whitney Blocher (left) who is also in the Perry research group.
-Whitney hopes to learn about other research and to network with other scientists; there are also several topics that line up with her area of research that she hopes will be very informative.
+Whitney will be presenting "Encapsulation and Thermal Stability of Immunological Biologics using Complex Coacervation" and hopes to learn about other research and to network with other scientists; there are also several topics that line up with her area of research that she hopes will be very informative.

-Jan 2017: NRT Co-PI Prof. Greg Tew is collaborating with UMass Amherst Polymer Science and Engineering Professor Alfred Crosby, along with other reseachers at UPENN and UC San Diego, on the project "Understanding Cavitation Damage in Soft Tissues and Gels," with funding from the Office of Naval Research. http://www.umass.edu/newsoffice/article/understanding-cavitation-damage-...
+NRT Co-PI Prof. Greg Tew is collaborating with UMass Amherst Polymer Science and Engineering Professor Alfred Crosby, along with other reseachers at UPENN and UC San Diego, on the project "Understanding Cavitation Damage in Soft Tissues and Gels," with funding from the Office of Naval Research. http://www.umass.edu/newsoffice/article/understanding-cavitation-damage-...

-In January 2017, NRT faculty member Dr. Laurel Smith-Doerr, NRT faculty and professor of sociology and director of the UMass Amherst Institue for Social Science Research (ISSR) served as the editor on the fourth edition of the "Handbook of Science and Technology Studies." http://www.umass.edu/newsoffice/article/smith-doerr-editor-latest-%E2%80... and http://www.umass.edu/sbs/news/faculty/issr-director-smith-doerr-contribu...
+NRT faculty member Dr. Laurel Smith-Doerr, NRT faculty and professor of sociology and director of the UMass Amherst Institue for Social Science Research (ISSR) served as the editor on the fourth edition of the "Handbook of Science and Technology Studies." http://www.umass.edu/newsoffice/article/smith-doerr-editor-latest-%E2%80... and http://www.umass.edu/sbs/news/faculty/issr-director-smith-doerr-contribu...